 - Stage II bedsores are characterized by ulcers or lesions on the person’s skin;

 - Stage II bedsores are bleeding wounds that expose underlying tissue;

 - Stage IV bedsores, which can be life-threatening, are sores that expose bone, muscle, and ligaments.

-A person suffering from Stages III and IV bedsores is further susceptible to sepsis and other bacterial infections, as the open wounds provide an ideal pathway for those infections to enter the person’s system.
+A patient suffering from Stages III and IV bedsores is further susceptible to sepsis and other bacterial infections, as the open wounds provide an ideal pathway for those infections to enter the person’s system.

 Bedsore Prevention and Treatment

 Bedsores are most commonly seen in elderly patients who are residents in elder care facilities.
 Those institutions are changed with exercising reasonable standards of care that will prevent the early onset of bedsores, and their failure to administer that care can result in negligence liability.